sqoia-dev/panel.sh/docs/raspberry-pi5-ssd-install-instructions.md

 # How to install on a Raspberry Pi 5 with PCI-e SSD

 > [!WARNING]
-> Anthias does not currently support devices running Debian Trixie.
+> Panelsh does not currently support devices running Debian Trixie.
 > Please use Raspberry Pi OS Bookworm for the best experience.

 ## Hardware